Tanav1/Stroke-Prediction-Neural-Network/README.md

 4. Send POST requests to "/predict" with input data in JSON format to receive stroke predictions.

-5. The trained XGBoost model should be stored in "model_tree.pkl" and loaded automatically when the FastAPI service starts.
+5. The trained XGBoost model should be stored in "model_tree.pkl" and loaded automatically when FastAPI service starts.

 ## Example Usage
 You can use the following example JSON data to make predictions through the API endpoint: